sabinem/mentoki/apps_data/courseevent/README.md

-# App Courseevent
+# app_data.courseevent
+Courseevents are the events where the actual teaching takes place.
-Courseevents are about an event which is based of the teaching material of a course
+They belong to the course, which is the time and event independent wrapper, that gathers the teaching material
+## function
+this app doese all the data handling for courseevents.
+## models
 ## CourseEvent
 The following Models belong to the course app:
 ### Announcement